airbytehq/airbyte/docs/integrations/destinations/snowflake.md

 ### Using Azure Blob Storage

-To use Azure Blob Storage, you will need to [create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) and [container](https://docs.microsoft.com/en-us/rest/api/storageservices/create-container), and provide a [SAS Token](https://docs.snowflake.com/en/user-guide/data-load-azure-config.html#option-2-generating-a-sas-token) to access the container.
+To use Azure Blob Storage, [create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) and [container](https://docs.microsoft.com/en-us/rest/api/storageservices/create-container), and provide a [SAS Token](https://docs.snowflake.com/en/user-guide/data-load-azure-config.html#option-2-generating-a-sas-token) to access the container.
 We recommend creating a dedicated container for Airbyte to stage data to Snowflake.
 Airbyte needs read/write access to interact with this container.

 ## Step 3: Set up Snowflake as a destination in Airbyte